tajmaxpro/django-auth-api/README.md

    - Access to Redoc: [Redoc Link](https://abdulloev.pythonanywhere.com/redoc/)

-To access APIs directly, you can append the provided URLs to the base API path: 'https://nematulloh.pythonanywhere.com/api/'.
+To access APIs directly, you can append the provided URLs to the base API path: 'https://abdulloev.pythonanywhere.com/auth/'.

-For instance, to register a new user, you can make a POST request to 'https://nematulloh.pythonanywhere.com/api/register/'.
+For instance, to register a new user, you can make a POST request to: 'https://abdulloev.pythonanywhere.com/auth/register/'.

 # Try It on Your Local Machine: